Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

-## File Comparison - Working with Diff and Patch commands"
+## File Comparison - Working with Diff and Patch commands

 ## Abstract

-This article explores file comparison techniques through the practical utilization of diff and patch CLI commands.
+In this article, we will explore file comparison techniques through the practical utilization of diff and patch Unix command-line utilities.
-It will cover the difference between context and unified format and illustrate how to generate and apply patch files locally.
+We will cover how to compare files using context and unified formats and illustrate how to generate and apply patch files as well as show how can we work with patch files in git repositories.

 ## Introduction

-Let's say we have two text files, file1.txt and file2.txt and we want to compare them.
+Let's say we have two text files, `file1.py` and `file2.py` and we want to compare them.
+It doesn't matter what is the content of the files, as long as they have different content.

+Content of `file1.py`:

 ```python
 def main():